keegankb93/switchboard/README.md

 ### Event-level guards

-An event-level guard gates the whole event and if it fails, no transition is considered.
+An event-level guard gates the whole event and if it fails, no transition is ran.

 ```ruby
 event :calm, if: :safe? do